quarerma/Sec-JWT/README.md

-# NestJS Project - Authentication Example
+# RBAC control system with NestJs

-This project is a basic NestJS API implementing authentication and permission levels for a blog website.
+This project is a basic NestJS API implementing RBAC for a blog website.
 Users can have different roles such as **Reader**, **Writer**, or **Super Admin**.
 The system uses **JWT (JSON Web Token)** as the authentication mechanism to securely encode user identity and role information.
 Its primary purpose is to demonstrate how permission levels work using role-based access control with JWT.